paulofpimenta/ouicodedata/_posts/2023-06-12-worldclim-with-r.md

 ### Load data from worldclim

 Now, we use a worlclim function called `worldclim_country`.
 The `res` paramater is the resolution, with valid values as 10,5,2.5 and 0.5.
-The `var` parameter is the variable name, with valid values as `tmin`, `tmax`, `tavg`, `prec`, `wind`, "vapr", and `bio`.
+The `var` parameter is the variable name, with valid values as `tmin`, `tmax`, `tavg`, `prec`, `wind`, `vapr` and `bio`.

-Since we chose `prec` as of precipitation, the function will return 12 layers of raster (in a raster stack), each image representing a month of precipitation in Nigeria (NGA).
+Using the code bellow, we chose `prec` since we are interested in precipitation data.
+Thus, the `worldclim_country` function will return 12 layers of raster (in a raster stack), each image representing a month of precipitation in Nigeria (NGA).
 We later save the coordinate system of the data for later use in line 2

 ```r
 raster_stack <- worldclim_country(country = "NGA",path = raster_path_folder ,version="2.1",res=0.5,var="prec")